 2. Puncture-flow method

-3. Open method - opening and drainage of the abscess
+3. Open method - opening and draining the abscess

-4. Radical method - removal of part or all of an organ with an abscess (for example: lobectomy - removal of a lung lobe during its abscess).
+4. Radical method - removal of part or the entire organ with an abscess (for example: lobectomy - removal of a lobe of the lung with an abscess).

 Complications:

-1. Breakthrough of an abscess into free cavities, with the development of peritonitis, pyothorax, bacteremic shock;
+1. Breakthrough of the abscess into free cavities, with the development of peritonitis, pyothorax, bacteremic shock;

 2. Sepsis;

-Mastitis - acute inflammation of the breast.
-More often lactation (insufficient care of the mammary gland in lactating women, microtrauma, milk stasis).
+Mastitis – acute inflammation of the mammary gland.
+More often lactation (insufficient care of the mammary gland in nursing women, microtrauma, milk stagnation).

 Classification: